 Even a project that seems a perfect fit may be managed by a buyer whose priorities don’t match what you offer.
 If your product or service is tooled for high levels of service and customized solutions, then a steady stream of price shoppers will suck your resources up and drive your margins down.

 Likewise, if your value is derived from depth of resources and simplified options, you won’t line up well with buyers that want to control the process and customize the solutions.

 The more time you waste on mis-matched opportunities, the lower your margins.

 It gets worse.
 On the occasions that you do wrangle a well-suited customer to the negotiating table, will your fear of losing the order drive your price down unnecessarily?

 There’s a better way to qualify opportunities.
 Pay attention to the clues and you will derive the customer’s buying style and assess how it will apply to this particular project.

-There are three primary buying styles, but most customers are a combination of at least two.
-They have a primary and secondary style that influence every decision they make.
-Recognizing these traits gives you an extraordinary advantage as you attempt to position your offering, overcome customer objections, and generally make your response attractive to this individual or group.
+There are three primary buying styles, but most customers have a secondary style that influences every decision they make.
+Recognizing these traits gives you an extraordinary advantage as you attempt to position your offering, overcome customer objections, and negotiate the final deal.